 Why It's Totally OK For Your Partner To Masturbate While You're In A Relationship

-Today you're going to play a grownup choose-your-own-adventure game.
+What would you do if you found your partner masturbating?
+To figure that out, today you're going to play a grownup choose-your-own-adventure game.
 Remember those?
 You’re presented with a scenario, a range of options, and then you pick which option you want to go with in order to move the story forward.
 So, here’s the scenario: You’re hanging out downstairs, killing time on Facebook, and your feet have gotten cold.
-Your socks are upstairs in the bedroom, so you head up there, open the door, and find your partner is masturbating.
+Your socks are upstairs in the bedroom, so you head up there, open the door, and find your partner masturbating.
 Do you: A) scream, back out of the room, and go sob on the couch, B) quietly close the door and hope they didn’t see you or, C) join in the fun?

 Still not buying it?
-That could be because you’ve been sold the idea that you should be the one and only for everything for your partner, socially, sexually, romantically: everything.
+That could be because you’ve been sold the idea that you should be the one and only for everything for your partner — socially, sexually, romantically.
 I call it the “soulmate myth,” which is one that we’re spoon fed from the first fairytales our parents read to us as children.
 But just like there aren’t mermaids or Tinkerbell, there’s no such thing a “the one.”
 You cannot be everything to one person, no matter how awesome you are or how great a fit you two are as a couple — and that includes sexually.